 2024 Nissan Rogue: There is no doubt that the 2024 Nissan Rogue is a car with an extraordinary level of comfort.
-Not only does the 2024 Nissan Rogue ride incredibly smooth, it also has some of the most comfortable seats ever to protect our backs.
+The 2024 Nissan Rogue ride is incredibly smooth and has some of the most comfortable seats ever to protect our backs.

-The 2024 Nissan Rogue is powered by a 201-hp turbocharged three-cylinder engine that attempts to strike a compromise between quick acceleration and good fuel economy.
+The 2024 Nissan Rogue is powered by a 201-hp turbocharged three-cylinder engine that attempts to compromise quick acceleration and good fuel economy.
 Despite its simple appearance, the 2024 Rogue will please anyone looking for a drama-free driving experience from a stylish small SUV.

-So far the previous-generation Nissan Rogue felt like an unpolished second-rate competitor to the Toyota RAV4 (it placed sixth in a nine-way comparison test), but the new model, which debuted in 2021, has become our favorite compact SUV.
+So far, the previous-generation Nissan Rogue felt like an unpolished second-rate competitor to the Toyota RAV4 (it placed sixth in a nine-way comparison test).
+Still, the new model, which debuted in 2021, has become our favorite compact SUV.

 The 2024 Nissan Rogue received a mid-cycle redesign, meaning the brand’s best-selling vehicle may now be better suited to battle the RAV4, Honda CR-V, and Subaru Forester.